Frequently Asked Questions

 (Pass secrets via-e

 You have successfully built a Node.js application using Fastify to send MMS messages via the MessageBird API.
-This service includes essential features like configuration management, authentication, robust error handling, logging, and webhook support for status updates.
+This service includes essential features like configuration management, authentication, robust error handling, logging, and webhook support for delivery status updates.
 Remember to prioritize security, thoroughly test your implementation, and choose a deployment strategy that fits your needs.
-This foundation allows you to integrate rich media messaging into your applications effectively for users in the US and Canada.
+This foundation allows you to integrate rich multimedia messaging into your applications effectively for users in the US and Canada.